drankinatty/ternary_st/README.md

 *Tree Validation Program*

 The final file `tst_validate.c` is a short torture test fully exercising and validating tree integrity.
 After the tree is filled, the array of pointer to words used to fill the tree are shuffled into a random order and `delete` is called on each word in the shuffled list.
 A further inner loop than validates that every remaining word and every pointer in the tree each time a deletion takes place.
-It is a validation routine, so the only output provided is the following on success, on error, a dump of the deltetion order file and current list state is made.
-The successul output is similar to:
+It is a validation routine, so the only output provided is the following on success, on error, a dump of the deletion order file and current list state is made.
+The successful output is similar to:

     $ tst_validate dat/dictwords_1000.txt
     ternary_search_tree, loaded, 1000 words.